 and is accompanied with detailed help and user-information.
-During the planning and calculation period leading up to the release of the Danish Climate Atlas in 2019, thorough reviews of the literature on climate model calibration were carried out, and extensive testing of methods performed.
-In particular, inter-comparison of methods were performed so that the best methods could be chosen for the Danish Climate Atlas.
+During the planning and calculation period leading up to the release of the Klimaatlas in 2019, thorough reviews of the literature on climate model calibration were carried out, and extensive testing of methods performed.
+In particular, inter-comparison of methods were performed so that the best methods could be chosen for use in Klimaatlas.